 This is the principle of the heat pump, and can be hard to grasp at first since it is not an immediately obvious process.
 The diagram below may help the penny drop.
 You should note that this ‘uphill’ (from cold to hot) heat transfer process requires an energy input… it is not free to operate, but the total useful heat energy delivered can be several times the electrical energy input to run the system.

 In this example, the 1kW power input is used to extract 2kW from outdoors.
 These two energy inputs end up in the house and total 3kW of heat.

 Below is another way of thinking about the concept.
 The temperature of any material relates to vibration of the tiny molecules that it is made of.
 The hotter something is, the faster the molecules vibrate.
 In the animation below, we can see a ground source system.
 Here, the molecules in the house are being speeded up due to the ground molecules slowing down.
 Energy has not been created or destroyed; it is simply transferred from one place to another.

-The details of the inner workings of a heat pump are not dealt with here, but if you are intrigued …. they involve the evaporation and condensation of a working fluid called the Refrigerant.
+The specific details of the inner workings of a heat pump are not dealt with here, but if you are intrigued …. they involve the evaporation and condensation of a working fluid called the Refrigerant.
 In brief, on the ‘cold’ side of the heat pump is the evaporator.
 In here, the refrigerant evaporates under low pressure.
 On the ‘hot’ side of the system is the condenser.
 This is at a high pressure, and the refrigerant is ‘forced’ to condense.
 Coupling these two items is a compressor which maintains the pressure difference between the two sides.
 A flow control device (often called an expansion valve) allows condensed liquid to run back to the evaporator to complete the cycle.